lit-datory/optimus-exercitia/docs/best-practices.md

 ## Endpoints
 - Every incoming request should be parsed ([Zod](https://zod.dev/)).
-- Every outging response should be parsed ([Zod](https://zod.dev/)).
+- Every outgoing response should be parsed ([Zod](https://zod.dev/)).
 - Endpoints should have correct swagger documentation by using ([Zod](https://zod.dev/)) schemas; this wil make the consumers of our endpoints api.
 - HTTP code 500 throws should never happen.
 Catch them!

 ## Types

-- Data coming from requests should be typed by a parsed output from ([Zod](https://zod.dev/)); this will make the typings throughout the codebase automatically correct.
+- Data coming from requests should be typed by a parsed output from ([Zod](https://zod.dev/)); this will make the typing throughout the codebase automatically correct.
 - Type files should end with `.type.ts`

 ## Tests (specs)